TheOlajide/The-Analytics-Hackaton-2025/readme.md

 This analysis focuses on four main objectives:

-1. Explore and analyze all key AdventureWorks tables (Sales, Products, Customers, Territories, Resellers).
+1. Explore and analyze all key AdventureWorks tables (Sales, Products, Customers, Territories).

 2. Identify five (5) high-quality, business-relevant insights, each backed by data.